-Java Cheatsheet
+Java cheatsheet

-Materialize is PostgreSQL-compatible, which means that Java applications can use any existing PostgreSQL client to interact with Materialize as if it were a PostgreSQL database.
-In this guide, we’ll use the PostgreSQL JDBC Driver to connect to Materialize and issue PostgreSQL commands.
+Materialize is wire-compatible with PostgreSQL, which means that Java applications can use common PostgreSQL clients to interact with Materialize.
+This guide uses the PostgreSQL JDBC Driver to connect to Materialize and issue SQL commands.

 Connect